astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 3. install at least one more language via `System | Install | Languages`.
 I chose the german and the persian language.

-> [Persian](https://en.wikipedia.org/wiki/Persian_language 'Persian Language') is one of the most widely used RTL writing systems of modern times and can therefore be used to test the RTL integration in Joomla.
-In a **right-to-left, top-to-bottom** [script](https://en.wikipedia.org/wiki/Writing_system 'writing system') (often abbreviated as **right-to-left** or abbreviated as **RTL**), one writes from right to left on a page, with new lines written from top to bottom.
-This is in contrast to the left-to-right writing system (https://en.wikipedia.org/wiki/Writing_system "Writing system"), where writing starts from the left and continues to the right.
+> [Persian](https://en.wikipedia.org/wiki/Persian_language)[^wikipedia.org/wiki/persian_language] is together with Arabic, Hebrew, Pashto, Urdu, and Sindhi one of the most widely used [RTL](https://en.wikipedia.org/wiki/Right-to-left_script)[^wikipedia.org/wiki/right-to-left_script] writing systems of modern times and can therefore be used to test the RTL integration in Joomla.
+In a _right-to-left, top-to-bottom_ [script](https://en.wikipedia.org/wiki/Writing_system)[^] (often abbreviated as _right-to-left_ or abbreviated as _RTL_), one writes from right to left on a page, with new lines written from top to bottom.
+This is in contrast to the left-to-right [writing system](https://en.wikipedia.org/wiki/Writing_system), where writing starts from the left and continues to the right.

 ![Joomla Language Associations - Multilingual Associations in your extension](/images/j4x19x1.png)